jus030245/Shopee-Code-League-2021-NLP/README.md

 # Shopee-Code-League-2021-NLP
 This work is done within 6 days from starting learning NLP to hand in the prediction.
-This project is meant to record the original work presented without discussion and time pressure.
+This project is meant to record the original work done during the competition.
 The final work scores 57% in accuracy and ranked 14% out of 1000+ teams across Asia.
-Possible measure for better prediction will be discussed later.
+Possible measure for improvement will be discussed later.

 Problem Definition: